sldesnoo-Delft/q1simulator/README.md

 When the sequencer is started it executes the Q1ASM instructions and renders the output to a numpy array with DAC output values.

-The acquire instructions store the timestamp of the real-time executor in the path data and increments the avg_cnt.
+The `acquire` instructions store the timestamp of the real-time executor in the path data and increments the avg_cnt.
 This makes it easy to check the timing of the acquire instructions.
 The acquire instructions also check the time between the triggers and report an error when there would be an FIFO error.

 The complete Q1ASM instruction set has been implemented.
+Q1Simulator simulates the (estimated) execution time of Q1ASM and uses buffer between Q1Core and real-time executor.
+It aborts execution when the real-time buffer would have an underrun.
 The renderer uses the uploaded waveforms and the nco frequency.

 # Example